wharfkit/website/src/lib/docs/Antelope/Serializer.md

 // {"from":"foo","to":"bar","quantity":"1.0000 EOS","memo":"hello"}
 ```

 The [ABI](/docs/antelope/abi) can either be embedded directly within the application or it can be retrieved from an [APIClient](/docs/antelope/api-client).
-In the example above the code is loading the ABI for the `eosio.token` contract from the Jungle 4 blockchain.
+In the example above, the code is loading the ABI for the `eosio.token` contract from the Jungle 4 blockchain.
 It then passes the encoded data, the ABI, and the type to retrieve from the ABI as a string.

 ## Utilities

-### Stringify

 ### Objectify